 As Edith lead this porous screen of plated men-at-arms forward, urban militiamen filtered through the ranks of archers and Rangers to fill the space left behind.
 They leveled rows of polearms forward, presenting a wall of blades against the coming foes while officers blessed them with energy-dampening Legion Resistance in preparation against attack spells.

 "SEEKERS AND OBSTRUCTION SPELLS!
-ON MY MARK!" the saint and paladin cried next.
+ON MY MARK!" the Saint and Oriflamme cried next.

 Arrow after arrow had pierced the Cataliyan chainmail between those horses' armor plates.
 Antimagic blasts burned through projectile-deflecting Repulsion wards before explosive bodkin penetrators tore the steeds asunder and threw their riders to the ground.
 The continuous rain of death had broken the first heavy cavalry wave into pieces.
 But with their lives, they had bought time for the troops behind them to advance unmolested across several hundred paces of open field.